 We’ve already discussed why it’s important to recognize and reward your employees in our article, Four Ways to Boost Engagement & Retention.
 Hint: It All Starts with Recognition.
 But how do you convince your CEO to invest in this idea?
-After all, he or she has the final say, especially in small- to medium-sized companies.
+After all, they have the final say and want the best recognition programs for their company.

 A word of wisdom — the right metrics and goals sell themselves.
 Your CEO has targets to meet and goals to reach.
 There’s a multitude of key performance indicators a company deems important and tracks.
 It’s your job as an HR professional to demonstrate to your CEO and management team how a recognition program can help them achieve the company’s goals.